The Banking Regulation Review: European Union

 - investigatory and enforcement powers for the ECB.
 It may impose fines of up to twice the amount of the profits gained or losses avoided as a result of a breach (where these can be determined), or up to 10 per cent of the total annual turnover of a legal person in the preceding business year.
 It does not, however, have the power to impose sanctions on individuals.

 The EBA Amending Regulation revised the EBA Regulation in relation to voting procedures in respect of the EBA.
-It includes revised decision-making arrangements in respect of the EBA, which require a majority of non-SSM countries to approve EBA decisions (to prevent the EBA from being dominated by the ECB, representing the SSM Member States).
+It includes revised decision-making arrangements in respect of the EBA, which require a majority of non-SSM countries to approve EBA decisions (to prevent the EBA from being dominated by the ECB, which represents the SSM Member States).

 On 11 October 2017, as required by the SSM Regulation, the Commission published a report that provides an assessment of the setting up and functioning of the SSM, to determine its effectiveness as the first pillar of the banking union.
 The report covered five themes: